Empowered Teams Applied

 • 7 powers + DHM: Delight customers in hard-to-copy, margin-enhancing ways

-• Biases & traps
+• Biases and traps

 • Principles